twslankard/engineering-test/README.md

 I implemented the `display` and `find` methods, plus a couple of other random features:

 - **Image transcoding:** most browsers lack native TIFF support.
-I added the ability to convert the images to jpeg and png using Pillow to premit viewing the images in the browser.
+I added the ability to convert the images to jpeg and png using Pillow to permit viewing the images in the browser.
 - **Image caching:** downloading a TIFF and converting it is slow.
 I use Redis to speed up downloading a previously-requested image.

 ## Dependencies